 HUD Gov Homes Sale

 HUD is the acronym for Housing and Urban Development, or U.S. Department of Housing and Urban Development to be exact.
-HUD gov homes sale happens every day.
+A HUD gov homes sale happens every day multiple times.
 One of the main functions for this government department is to provide HUD foreclosures to the public for resale.

 A HUD home is a residential property that is 1 to 4 units.
 In other words, HUDs are single family homes, duplexes, three plexes, and four plexes.

 Anyone can buy a HUD home if they can qualify for a loan, or if they have cash.
 And yes you can find some great deals with HUD homes.